amjadiftikhar/Class11-React/week1/discussion/readme.md

 Even though the performance is technically improved with Virtual Dom then

-1. You rarely create/delete/update more than a few elements at a time.
+1. You rarely update more than a few elements at a time.
 2. A difference in performance is only noticable when manipulating "many" elements.
 3. If many elements are created/deleted/updated, then usually all of the elements inside a section are changed:
     * Example : A table with 25 rows or github list of 25 repositories.
 When clicking next at the bottom all the rows or items are updated ... and the performance will be the same with or without virtual dom.